Schalkez/portfolio/src/content/blog/en/dev-ai-orchestrator.md

 ---

-## 🔥 Takeaway
+## 🔥 Final verdict

 > AI doesn’t replace you — it upgrades you.

 Winners with AI:

 - ✅ Know the fundamentals (code, databases, systems)
 - ✅ Ask great questions
 - ✅ Learn from AI every day
 - ✅ Keep final control

 Losers:

 - ❌ Copy without understanding
 - ❌ Don’t test
 - ❌ Refuse to keep learning

 Which side are you on? 😉

 ---

-## 🚀 Try it on your next task
+## 🚀 Try it today

 Next time you code, try this:

 1. Don’t Google immediately
 2. Ask AI: “I’m facing X — help me understand it before we solve it.”
 3. Let AI ask you back
 4. Choose a direction → Have AI draft → Review carefully

 Trust me — you’ll feel the difference immediately.

 ---

-P.S.
-If you found this useful, share it with a colleague.
+**P.S.** If you found this useful, share it with a colleague.
 The more devs who use AI correctly, the stronger our community becomes. 💪

-✍️ Written by [Hien Nguyen](https://facebook.com/nguyenhien2611) — a fullstack dev who leverages AI to build faster, learn more, and still get enough sleep 😴
+_✍️ Written by [Hien Nguyen](https://facebook.com/nguyenhien2611) — a fullstack dev who leverages AI to build faster, learn more, and still get enough sleep 😴_